-Part of your service with us is a notification when a one of your clients posts a review either on your site (notification provided on your NearbyNow dashboard) or on an external site such as Google or Yelp.
+Part of your service with us is a notification when one of your clients posts a review either on your site (notification provided on your NearbyNow dashboard) or on an external site such as Google or Yelp.
 This is called reputation monitoring.
-It’s not full proof however so while you’re doing your own reputation analysis – or reviewing your social media channels you may find a negative post, comment or review you were unaware of.
+It’s not full-proof however so while you’re doing your own reputation analysis – or reviewing your social media channels you may find a negative post, comment, or review you were unaware of.

 - BEWARE: of online reputation-management services promising to “get rid” of negative reviews.
 They may use false and manipulative methods.
-According to Jason Freidenfeld (a spokesman from Google), .ey cannot get the problem resolved with the person they are talking with
+According to Jason Freidenfeld (a spokesman from Google)

 Unfortunately, some home service contractors are not even aware that they have a bad review but you’re a step ahead of the game with our service.
 There are several ways that a review can be posted whether it is positive or negative.
 In addition to major search engines like Google, Yahoo and Bing, common review sites for home improvement contractors are Angie’s List, Yelp, Citysearch and Kudzu.

 There are also other sites that have home service contractor reviews:

 - Home Advisor (formerly ServiceMagic)